Anthony Campanile: Boston College

 On January 13, 2016, Campanile was hired as the defensive backs coach at Boston College.
 As the co-defensive coordinator for the Boston College football team, Campanile's defensive unit ranked 65th in total defense, 93rd in total passing yards defense, 49th in total rushing yards defense, and 29th in defensive efficiency.

 Michigan

-On January 11, 2019, Campanile was hired by the Michigan to become the new linebackers position coach and serve as a defensive assistant and he only ended up being there for 1 season.
+On January 11, 2019, Campanile was hired by the Michigan to become the new linebackers position coach and serve as a defensive assistant.
+He only ended up being there for 1 season.

 Miami Dolphins

-On January 16, 2020 Campanile was hired by the Miami Dolphins as the team's linebackers coach.
+On January 16, 2020, Campanile was hired by the Miami Dolphins as the team's linebackers coach.

+Green Bay Packers

+On March 12, 2024, Campanile was hired by the Green Bay Packers as their linebackers coach and running game coordinator.

+Jacksonville Jaguars

+On January 30, 2025, Campanile was hired by the Jacksonville Jaguars as their defensive coordinator under head coach Liam Coen.

 Personal life

 Anthony and his wife, Tracey, have two daughters and a son.